 While you can dress and prepare for chores in these temperatures this is just the beginning of what you need to consider when you have an equine therapy practice in this area of the world.

 So, what do you do?

 … Close up shop and wait till spring?

 Italy was my teenage daughter’s suggestion but not too feasible with an established practice and herd of ten horses, especially in this world which now includes Covid.
 Waiting till spring may be a more reasonable option if you lease your horses and facility and have another income source.
 But if that is not your situation, don’t panic!
-There are ways to keep everyone thriving through the deep chill and we have been doing just that for going on twenty years; my aim here is to identify some of the factors you need to consider and to share how we make things work at Healing Hooves.
+There are ways to keep everyone thriving through the deep chill and we have been doing just that at Healing Hooves for twenty years; my aim here is to identify some of the factors you need to consider and to share how we make things work within our practice.

 Basic Horse Care in Cold Temperatures

 There are many wonderful resources in this area which I would encourage you to research and access but some things to think about include: